 What to eat in Hanoi Vietnam?
 That is the first question to ask yourself upon arrival.
 Vietnam is known for amazing cuisine and the food in Hanoi in Northern Vietnam is particularly noteworthy.
 We had a fantastic time sampling Hanoi bun cha and other Hanoi food specialties.
+Looking for advice on what to eat in Hanoi?
 Read on to find out about the things you need to nosh in Hanoi including both classic dishes and modern fare.

 Try the Original Egg Coffee at Hanoi's Cafe Giang